- Moriah Films

 MUSEUM OF TOLERANCE - JERUSALEM

-The Museum of Tolerance Jerusalem, scheduled to open in 2023 in the heart of the city, is a 185,000-square-foot campus that will celebrate the vibrancy of Israel’s democracy by promoting universal respect and co-existence as well as dealing with the vital issues of our times.
+The Simon Wiesenthal Center has helped to develop and create the Museum of Tolerance Jerusalem, scheduled to open in 2023 in the heart of the city.
+It is a 185,000-square-foot campus that will celebrate the vibrancy of Israel’s democracy by promoting universal respect and co-existence as well as dealing with the vital issues of our times.
 Designed for visitors of all ages, religions, and cultural backgrounds from throughout the region and the world, the Museum will encourage democracy, promote regional stability and global harmony, combat the roots of extremism and anti-Semitism, and advance tolerance and human dignity for all.

 Moriah Films is the two-time Academy Award®-winning film division of the Simon Wiesenthal Center.
 It has produced 17 documentaries that have examined the tragedy of the Holocaust, seminal events in modern Jewish history, the creation of the State of Israel and the lives of epic personalities of the 20th and 21st centuries.
 Moriah Films’ in-house production studio is a state-of-the-art film, video, and sound editing facility using the latest and most cutting-edge technology available in the industry.
 Over one billion people around the globe have seen Moriah’s films, including Oscar® winners Genocide and The Long Way Home, in theaters, on cable, and on every major streaming platform, including Netflix, Amazon Prime and Apple TV.